MasterXCoder/HackIndia-Spark-7-2025-MetaMinds/README.md

 - Describe trading logic in natural language
 - Optionally embed Python code for deeper customization

----

-### ⚙️ How It Works

-1. **Design Your Strategy**
-   Use an intuitive, drag-and-drop interface to build your AI model — visually and naturally.

-2. **Test With Real Market Data**
-   NeuroTrader runs your strategy against real-time and historical market data.

-3. **Monetize**
-   If your strategy performs well, it becomes shareable.
-Let others invest through your model and earn from its success.

----

 ### 📸 Screenshots

 #### 🧩 App UI – Strategy Designer (App.tsx)